brocaar/chirpstack-application-server/docs/content/use/users.md

 # User management

-For authentication and authorization, users can be created in LoRa App Server.
+For authentication and authorization, users can be created in ChirpStack Application Server.
 An user itself can be a global admin or a regular user.

 ## Global admin user